cityofaustin/atd-moped/api/README.md

 This is going to help scale large amounts of code into our API, it should also help with modularity and code re-use and our testing strategies.
 Please refer to the architecture notes below for details on how blueprints work.

-## Test-driven development

-To enable test-driven development patterns in our API I have created a tests folder with a sample test.

-In the API root directory, you can use these commands to run your tests:

 ## Parsing the JWT token within the API

 Parsing JWT tokens provided by AWS Cognito is done with the help of the flask-cognito library (see references at the bottom) Take a look at the ./auth/auth.py file in the API, you will notice a few interesting lines: